JyannGuinto/RFID-Logger/README.md

-# RFID Warehouse Logging System
+# RFID Warehouse Automation System

 ## Overview

-This project is a Python-based RFID logging system designed for warehouse operations to track item IN and OUT transactions using a UHF RFID reader.
+This project is a Python-based RFID Automation system designed for warehouse operations to track item IN and OUT transactions using a UHF RFID reader.

 The system enforces strict validation rules to ensure accurate and complete transaction cycles, preventing duplicate scans and invalid records.